inBeat/inbeat-website/content/top-influencers/tiktok/music/italy/_index.md

 ---
-title: Top 10 Music TikTok Influencers In Italy in 2023
+title: Top 10 Music TikTok Influencers In Italy In 2023
 description: >-
   Find top music TikTok influencers in Italy in 2023.
-Most popular hashtags: #perte #duetto #fyp #neiperte.
+Most popular hashtags: #perte #duetto #fyp.
 platform: TikTok
-hits: 338
+hits: 303
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform holds 338 TikTok influencers like this in Italy for you to work with.
+text_bottom: Our platform has 303 TikTok influencers like this in Italy for you to work with.
 profiles:
   - username: "napoletano1981"
     fullname: >-